yxlllc/DDSP-SVC/README.md

 python preprocess.py -c configs/reflow.yaml -j <number of processes>
 ```

-NOTE 1: The default configuration is suitable for with RTX-4060 graphics card.
+NOTE 1: The default configuration is suitable for training a 44.1kHz high sampling rate synthesizer with an RTX-4060 graphics card.

 NOTE 2: Please keep the sampling rate of all audio clips consistent with the sampling rate in the yaml configuration file !
-If it is not consistent, the program can be executed safely, but the resampling during the training process will be very slow.
+If it is not consistent, the program can be executed safely, but the resampling during the preprocessing will be very slow.

 NOTE 3: The total number of the audio clips for training dataset is recommended to be about 1000, especially long audio clip can be cut into short segments, which will speed up the training, but the duration of all audio clips should not be less than 2 seconds.
 If there are too many audio clips, you need a large internal-memory or set the 'cache_all_data' option to false in the configuration file.